-In a statement, Gov. Tom Corbett said state officials would "follow ... the provisions of Judge [John E.] Jones' order with respect for all parties," CNN reports.
-Corbett noted that while he still views marriage as between a man and a woman, he doesn't believe in the "likelihood of a successful appeal."
+In a statement, Gov. Tom Corbett said state officials would “follow … the provisions of Judge [John E.] Jones’ order with respect for all parties,” repots CNN.
+Corbett noted that while he still views marriage as between a man and a woman, he doesn’t believe in the “likelihood of a successful appeal.”

 Corbett added, “Given the high legal threshold set forth by Judge Jones in this case, the case is extremely unlikely to succeed on appeal.”

-Pennsylvania Attorney General Kathleen Kane previously said she wouldn't defend the state statute or help appeal.
+Pennsylvania Attorney General Kathleen Kane previously said she wouldn’t defend the state statute or help appeal the ruling.
 CNN notes that others could appeal the ruling, but almost certainly would lack legal standing.

-U.S. District Judge Jones ruled on Tuesday that despite how gay marriage might make some feel that "does not make its prohibition constitutional."
+U.S. District Judge Jones ruled on Tuesday that despite how gay marriage might make some feel, “does not make its prohibition constitutional.”
 Corbett initially defended the gay marriage ban in court.

-National Organization for Marriage president Brian Brown condemned the governor for choosing "to defend himself and his political aspirations" rather than Pennsylvanian residents.
+National Organization for Marriage president Brian Brown condemned the governor for choosing “to defend himself and his political aspirations” and not his personal views.